ClinicalSim.ai

 One of the most compelling findings in recent research is the power of just-in-time training.
 Kube et al. (2024) showed that pocket reference cards reviewed immediately before real conversations improved both self-efficacy (p<0.001) and faculty-observed performance (p<0.001).

 Now imagine extending that concept: instead of reviewing a reference card, practicing the actual conversation with an AI patient 30 minutes before walking into the real one.
-That's the paradigm shift — from training that happens months before it's needed to practice that happens right when it matters.
+Training moves from something that happens months in advance to practice that happens right when it matters.

 Extending the Sim Center's Reach

-For simulation center directors, AI voice practice represents an opportunity to extend reach without extending resources.
-The sim center's value isn't diminished — it's amplified.
+For simulation center directors, AI voice practice is a way to extend reach without extending resources.
 Every learner who arrives for a live SP encounter having already practiced the conversation three times with AI is better prepared, and the SP encounter becomes more productive.

-The question isn't whether to invest in AI simulation or standardized patients.
-It's whether your current training model can produce the communication competency that your accreditors require, your patients deserve, and your institution's risk profile demands.
+The question is whether your current training model can produce the communication competency that your accreditors require and your patients deserve.

 ClinicalSim.ai augments existing simulation programs with on-demand AI voice practice.
 Join the waitlist.